Looking at the consulting engineering market right now, I see that there are two qualities of engineering firms out there at the moment.

 So there you have it.

-Really exceptional engineering is really cheap and excellent value.
+Really exceptional quality engineering is really cheap and excellent value.
 It’s way under-priced for what you get and the quality of the assistance you get.
+The too-cheap engineering companies just can’t (and shouldn’t) compete.

 There’s just three surprisingly simple questions to ask to help you find good quality engineering assistance for your next project.
 Too-cheap engineering just doesn’t stack up.
 Can you afford not to engage a quality engineering consultant?